kishore5464/Data-Structures/README.md

 # Data-Structures
 Data Structures + Algorithms using Java

   Here I plan to start Datastructures and Algorithms from scratch.
-For that I started learning each concepts with N.no.of resources like YouTube, Udemy, PluralSight and Book (Cracking the Coding Interview : 189 Programming Questions and Solutions by Gayle Laakmann McDowell).
+For that I started learning each concepts with N.no.of resources like YouTube, Udemy, PluralSight and Book (Cracking the Coding Interview : 189 Programming Questions and Solutions by Gayle Laakmann McDowell) and Geeks For Geeks - Data Structures and Algorithms (Self Placed Course).

 Agenda which I am learning and commiting in GitHub:
 ---------------------------------------------------